 There’s a broad range of news and information about breast cancer online, which creates opportunities to learn about prevention, treatment, cures and recurrence.
 But it also means you may run into confusing misinformation and oversimplifications.

-Here are some popular misconceptions:
+Here are some popular misconceptions about breast cancer.

 Most breast cancer is hereditary.
 While it’s true that a woman’s risk factor for developing breast cancer doubles if a first-degree relative has the disease, this statistic doesn’t tell the whole story.